-ALSO READFinance Minister Arun Jaitley says still expects to meet GST rollout deadline Arun Jaitley meets state ministers to rescue stalled GST reform 7th Pay Commission to be implemented from January 1, 2016: Arun Jaitley Tax evaders need to be legitimate by September 30: Arun Jaitley GST, banks, infrastructure India's top priorities: Arun Jaitley
+ALSO READFinance Minister Arun Jaitley says still expects to meet GST rollout deadline Arun Jaitley meets state ministers to rescue stalled GST reform Tax evaders need to be legitimate by September 30: Arun Jaitley 7th Pay Commission to be implemented from January 1, 2016: Arun Jaitley GST, banks, infrastructure India's top priorities: Arun Jaitley

-The Goods and Services Tax (GST) Council has almost reached a consensus on compensating states for loss of revenue under the new revenue collection regime, which will permit a decision on the new tax structure at the next meeting, Finance Minister Arun Jaitley said on Wednesday.
+The GST Council has almost reached a consensus on compensating states for the revenue loss under the new revenue collection regime, which will facilitate a decision on the new tax structure at its next meeting, Union Finance Minister Arun Jaitley said on Wednesday.

-"The Council meeting today discussed the issue relating to different rates of tax structure.
-Rates also depend on the source of funds, on the basis of which compensation to losing states will be funded.
+"The Goods and Services Tax (GST) Council meeting today (Wednesday) discussed the issue relating to different rates of tax.
+Rates also depend on source of funds, on the basis of which compensation to losing states will be funded.
 Decision on a rate structure is possible once this is decided," Jaitley told reporters here after the meeting.

 "The question is whether the compensation will be funded from the rate structure itself, or some other sources, or some cess.
 Once this becomes clear, it will be possible to decide on the rate structure," he added.

 The council's third meeting, that began on Tuesday, was cut short by a day.